pardot/api-docs/docs/kb/api-version-3/export.md

 # Limitations

 * The daily Pardot API call limit and the concurrent Pardot API call limit apply to Export API calls just as they would with any other Pardot API calls.
+* Export API calls are executed sequentially for each account, with older exports being processed before newer exports.

 # Expiration